wireapp/wire-server/services/brig/docs/swagger-internal-endpoints.md

 Request execution does not work as Swagger expects a single target host whereas these endpoints are served by multiple hosts.

+Displayed paths are prefixed by the service name (e.g. `/<brig>`).
+This is necessary because Swagger does not expect more than one endpoint for a given path and method.
+Though, some paths (e.g. `/i/status`) exist on more than one service.
+To use the a path, remove the prefix.